Qronikarz/TagsResearch/components/glossary.md

 Items view types | How the actual file is viewed - new window, sidebar, same window but fullscreen or any other applicable.
 It's different from all files/items view - for example Firefox bookmarks may be viewed in sidebar, but they can't be opened in the sidebar and require a new window or tab.
-Open item in another program | Some shortcut to open the item in another program - like file browsers opening image viewer Open item disk location | Some shortcut to open the file in system file browser Item organization | How the files/items are presented - it may be pagination, infinite scroll or any other form available.
+Open item in another program | Some shortcut to open the item in another program - like file browsers opening image viewer Open item disk location | Some shortcut to open the file in system file browser Item organization | How the files/items are presented - it may be pagination, infinite scroll, folders or any other form available.
+List all of them.
 Icons | Files/items show icons
 Thumbnails | Files/items show thumbnails
 Resizing | Files/items can be resized.
 Generally referred to some form of icons or thumbnails but text can also be resized.